 - The recipe below includes instructions for a homemade fajita seasoning.
 If you prefer, use a store-bought fajita seasoning instead.

-How to make sheet pan fajitas
+How to make sheet pan fajitas with chicken and steak

 The goal is to cut the meat and vegetables so that everything cooks perfectly in 30 minutes.

 For the meat, leave the flank steak whole, and remove the boneless skinless chicken thighs from the packaging.
 You can keep the chicken thighs all curled up.